nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **L Order**: A sorting method where elements are arranged in ascending order, from the smallest to the largest value.
 * **H Order**: A sorting method where elements are arranged in descending order, from the largest to the smallest value.

+### Planned Enhancements

+1. Currently, the app allows contacts with the same name but in different cases.
+The future version will not permit this.
+2. Currently, the app allows names to be entered in any format, with no standardization.
+The future version will implement a standardized format for name entries.
+3.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**